 Fashion and Jazz.
 Dress, Identity and Subcultural Improvisation by Alphonso McClendon (2015)

-It is pleasing to find a new title on jazz as a cultural archive that does put the emphasis on an entirely unusual topic, namely the function, origin and development of a unique way of dressing and – if you want to – fashionable customization.
+It is pleasing to find a new title on jazz as a cultural archive that does put the emphasis on an entirely unusual topic, namely the function, origin and development of a unique way of dressing and – if you want – fashionable customization.
 For not only did jazz influence other arts such as painting and literature, it also added a very visual aspect to American culture, for instance, the way jazzmen and jazzwomen dressed.

 While the most famous examples are maybe Duke Ellington, Cab Calloway and Ella Fitzgerlad who could afford fancy suits and expensive outfits, the majority of the modestly earning musicians dressed in style as well, while also making headlines, by the way they picked their hats, ties, shades, and accessories.
 Check almost any old LP cover of any jazz record.
 Odds are you will find well dressed if not superbly outfitted women and men looking back at you.